Fibromyalgia: Symptoms, Causes and Natural Support Strategies

 Improve Your Sleep:

 Prioritizing good sleep is just as important as reducing your stress levels.
-Develop a regular schedule going to bed and getting up at the same time every day to support your circadian rhythms.
+Develop a regular schedule of going to bed and getting up at the same time every day to support your circadian rhythms.

 Avoid electronics, sugar, caffeine, heavy foods, and stress close to the bed.
 Engage in relaxing activities, including stretching, relaxing baths, meditation, and prayer.
 Make sure that you have a supporting bed, pillow, and bedding, and sleep in a dark calming room.